 - Providing quality service to clients in both official languages

 Service standards are of great importance to the CGD, and the Directorate’s employees strive to offer the best possible service to their clients.
-Always open to improvement, the CGD welcomes comments and suggestions, which may be submitted through its Web site.
+Always open to improvement, the CGD welcomes comments and suggestions, which may be submitted through its website.

 The CGD has undergone several significant administrative evolutions.
-Following the dissolution of Communications Canada in 2004, the CGD returned to the Department of Public Services and Procurement, where it had been at its inception.
+Following the dissolution of Communications Canada in 2004, the CGD returned to the Department of Public Services and Procurement, where it had been from its inception.

 In addition, the billing system migrated to SAP/SIGMA, the financial system used in most federal government departments, and invoices are now sent electronically via email.

 In 2012, we put in place a method to adjust the CGD’s insertion rates.
 Specifically, we utilized the consumer price index to calculate the annual increase of the costs to publish in the Canada Gazette.
 This had become a pressing matter as the rates had remained unchanged from 1991 to 2012!